 Gorilla Trekking in both countries can be done year round as both countries sit near the equator and don’t really experience distinct seasons.
 However, the hikes become more strenuous when it rains as the tracks become muddier.

 Gorilla trekking permits in Rwanda are more expensive.
-Currently it costs USD1500 for a permit in Rwanda while it is USD600 in Uganda (both subject to change).
-Uganda also offers discounted prices at USD 450 during April, May and November There are a limited number of permits given out per day in both countries so booking in advance is vital.
+Currently it costs USD1500 for a permit in Rwanda while it is USD600 in Uganda.
+As of 1 July 2020 Uganada gorilla trekking permits will cost $700 (both subject to change).
+There are a limited number of permits given out per day in both countries so booking in advance is vital.

 Uganda also gives you the opportunity to pre-book the gorilla family you will be seeing, whereas in Rwanda the decision is made on the morning of the trek.
 Both permits entitle you to one hour with your chosen gorilla family.
 No permits are given to children aged 15 and under.